nerone-davanti-al-corpo-di-agrippina

 The Praetorian Guard expected Claudius to rule as a figurehead but he surprised everyone, turning out to be an astute leader and a great conqueror.
 Claudius was the Roman Emperor who annexed Britain and gave it it’s name – Britannia.
 Maybe being handicapped makes one try harder and leads your adversaries to underestimate you, to their detriment.

+Maybe not too smart.
 Like her mom before her, Grippy the Younger too had plans for her son, an immoral 17-year old alcoholic prick whippersnapper called Nero.
 Not content to wait, one moonlit night when Claudius was settling down to dinner, Agrippina fed him a deadly herb called atropa belladonna (known today as ‘nightshade’).

 Exit stage up, O great Claudius.
 Enter stage left : all round asshole – Nero.

-Nero : AD 54 – AD 68 (Claudius’s stepson) : Started of as Claudius’s great-nephew and then adopted as his stepson.
+Nero : AD 54 – AD 68 (Claudius’s stepson) : Started off as Claudius’s great-nephew and then adopted as his stepson.
 Turned out to be a flaming asshole, run through with his own sword by his secretary on his orders.
 Why?
 Earlier that day, the senate had declared him ‘enemy of the state’ because he had turned out to be an asshole.
 And trust me, he really was an asshole.
 He fiddled while Rome burned to the ground on his orders.

 —————————–